misanthropic-codes/Campus-Connect/README.md

-# Campus Taskboard
+# Campus Connect

-Campus Taskboard is a collaborative task management platform built using React and Firebase.
+Campus Connect is a collaborative task management platform built using React and Firebase.
 Designed for campus communities, it allows users to post, accept, and manage tasks with real-time updates, secure authentication, and a modern, responsive design.

 ## Tech Stack
 - **React**: Frontend library for building the UI